kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-28-troubleshoot-clash-port.md

 ```

-👉 **DO NOT** use `192.168.100.184` or any Pi IP for DNS inside Clash, or it will break when Pi is off.
+👉 **DO NOT** use any Pi IP for DNS inside Clash, or it will break when Pi is off.

 ### 🚪 Port Config: